 - Food bank or community garden that does not charge a membership fee;

 - Has an IRS 501(c)(3) determination letter or a NCES school ID number;

 - Has been in existence for at least one year

-What We Look For in a Grant Application
+What We Look For in an Application

 Here are some of the things that we look for in an application…

 - Demonstrated ability to serve as an educational resource;